tarekbensassi/angular-springbboot/README.md

 ## Getting Started

 All the code required to run this project is available in this Git repository.
-You can either download it as a zip file from gitlub or run:
+You can either download it as a zip file from github or run:

 ```bash
 $ git clone  https://github.com/tarekbensassi/angular-springbboot.git